TalAharon23/DevOps-Assignment/README.md

 Before you begin, make sure you have the following software installed:

-- Docker
+- Docker (Docker Desktop)
-- Kubernetes (Minikube or Docker Desktop with Kubernetes enabled)
+- Kubernetes (Minikube, kubectl and Kubernetes enabled)
 - Terraform
 - Git